Skip to content

 • Performance and engagement of video

-Here’s what the YouTube Shorts algorithm takes into account:
+Here’s a quick breakdown of what the YouTube Shorts algorithm takes into account:

 • Relevance: Do the title, tags, content, and description match the search term?